dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 performing a group by which is a wide transformation, and thus data is shuffled across the cluster of nodes.
 Next, a MapPartsRDD is created, then another mapPartitionsRDD is created in the map step.
-Map is a narrow transormation, so the computations do not need to be shuffled across the cluster.
+Map is a narrow transformation, so the computations do not need to be shuffled across the cluster.

 ![Problem 1 Job 2](data/Images/Problem%201%20Job%202.png)